1. What qualifications and experience do I need to apply for work with Community Living Australia?

 2. How do I apply for a position with Community Living Australia?

-Simply go to the 'Current Vacancies' page on this website to see what positions we currently have available.
+Simply go to our 'Current Vacancies' page to see what positions we currently have available.
 If one is of interest to you complete the online application form.

 3. Do I need to undertake any specific checks or gain any specific security clearances?